Transformers · OrevateAI

 • The Grantee is the party receiving ownership (the buyer).
 Their name must be clearly stated on the deed as the recipient.

+The deed itself serves as the legal instrument that effectuates the transfer from the grantor to the grantee.
+It is the official record of who is giving and who is receiving the property.
 A common misconception is that the deed is simply a record of who owns something.
 While it does record ownership, its primary function in this context is to document the transfer of ownership from one party (grantor) to another (grantee).

 Responsibilities and Rights: A Closer Look

-Grantor Responsibilities:
+Grantor Responsibilities

 • Disclosure: In many property transactions, the grantor has a legal obligation to disclose known defects or issues with the property.
+State laws dictate the extent and nature of these disclosures.
+For instance, under current regulations, known foundation issues or past water damage must typically be disclosed.

 • Signing: The grantor must legally sign the document to authorize the transfer.
+This signature is usually notarized to verify its authenticity.

-Grantee Rights:
+Grantee Rights

 • Ownership: The primary right is to gain legal ownership and control of the property or asset.

-• Quiet Enjoyment: For property, this means the right to possess and use the property without interference from the grantor or others with a superior claim.
+• Quiet Enjoyment: For real property, this means the right to possess and use the property without interference from the grantor or others with a superior claim.

 The grantor is essentially promising something (clear title, property condition) and the grantee is receiving it, along with the associated rights and responsibilities of ownership.
+The specific details of these promises and rights are laid out in the transfer document itself.

 Common Mistakes When Confusing Grantor and Grantee